Hindi Belt: Number of speakers

-According to the 2001 Indian census, 258 million people in India (25% of the population) regarded their native language to be "Hindi", however, including other Hindi dialects this figure becomes 422 million Hindi speakers (41% of the population).
-These figures do not count 52 million Indians who considered their mother tongue to be "Urdu".
+According to the 2001 Indian census, 258 million people in India (25% of the population) regarded their native language to be "Hindi", however, including other languages considered by the census as Hindi, this figure becomes 422 million Hindi speakers (41% of the population).
+These figures do not count 52 million Indians who considered their mother tongue to be "Urdu", which is informally mutually intelligible with Hindi.
 The numbers are also not directly comparable to the table above; for example, while independent estimates in 2001 counted 37 million speakers of Awadhi, in the 2001 census only 2½ million of these identified their language as "Awadhi" rather than as "Hindi".

-There have been demands to include Awadhi, Bhojpuri, Kumaoni, Bundeli, Chhattisgarhi, Garhwali, Kurmali, Magahi, Nagpuri, and Rajasthani in the Eighth Schedule; these are otherwise regarded as Hindi dialects however these languages don't have any direct relation with modern day Hindi.
+There have been demands to include Awadhi, Bhojpuri, Kumaoni, Bundeli, Chhattisgarhi, Garhwali, Kudmali/Kurmali, Magahi, Nagpuri, and Rajasthani in the Eighth Schedule; these are otherwise regarded as dialects of Hindi by the government, although they have varying levels of mutual intelligibility with standard Hindi.
 Some academics oppose inclusion of Hindi dialects in the Eighth Schedule of the Constitution as full-fledged Indian languages.
 According to them recognition of Hindi dialects as separate languages would deprive Hindi of millions of its speakers and eventually no Hindi will be left.

 Outside the Indian subcontinent

 Much of the Hindi spoken outside of the subcontinent is distinct from the Indian standard language.
 Fiji Hindi is a derived form of Awadhi, Bhojpuri, and including some English and very few native Fijian words.
 It is spoken by majority of Indo-Fijians.
-Mauritian Bhojpuri, once widely spoken as a mother tongue, has become less commonly spoken over the years.
-According to the 2011 census, Bhojpuri was spoken by 5% of the population compare.
+In Mauritius, Bhojpuri is the most commonly spoken Indian language.
+Once widely spoken as a mother tongue at 31.7% in 1972, it has become less commonly spoken over the years.
+According to the 2022 census, Bhojpuri was the most commonly spoken language at home for only 5.1% of the population, though the per cent of the population fluent in the language is likely still around 36.7%, according to Anjani Murdan of the Mauritius Times.